-As the name implies, proofreading is the process wherein the proofs are inspected for any typographical, punctuation and spelling errors.
+As the name implies, proofreading is the process wherein the proofs are inspected for any typographical, punctuation, and spelling errors.
 The proofs are the printed versions of the manuscript, and proofreading’s main objective is to ensure that there are no typographical and formatting errors in the proofs.
 It is quite similar to copyediting.

 While you can do these yourself, having your manuscript checked by a professional especially the editing part is an added insurance to make it the best possible book.
-You can browse through different copy editing services available online to see which fit your needs.
+You can browse through different copy editing services available online to see which fits your needs.
 Hiring an editor is an extra pair of eyes as there may be errors you fail to catch or a minor edit in the plot you may want to consider to make your story even better.